Lillian Rizzo - President

 Christina Santucci

-Kristen Tauer - Co-Vice President of Membership
+Kristen Tauer - Vice President of Membership

 Kristen Tauer

 Kristen is the deputy eye editor for Women’s Wear Daily, where she writes arts and culture features and covers philanthropic events and parties.
 Her writing has also appeared in publications including First We Feast, Edible Finger Lakes magazine, Edible Indy, Marie Claire, Teen Vogue and others.
 Her creative work has appeared in NYU’s Dovetail, WomenArts Quarterly, The New York Times and The Coachella Review.
 In 2016, she helped launch the independent food publication Counter Service.
 In August 2023, she was a writer in residence at Craigardan in the Adirondack Mountains.
 She’s originally from Ithaca, N.Y., and graduated from Cornell University.
+Kristen has served on the Newswomen's board since 2023.

-Clarisa Diaz - Co-Vice President of Communications
+Amber Ali - Co-Vice President of Content and Communications

-Anne Michaud - Co-Vice President of Communications
+Julianna D’Urzo - Co-Vice President of Content and Communications